Project

 Actions #2

-Updated by riafarov almost 4 years ago
+Updated by riafarov over 4 years ago

 Seems problem is in mechanism hiding qcow2 from downloading.
 If I try to download asset from openQA it's indeed 100KB file.
 So seems that openQA cannot download it properly.